 Scott Butte is an attractive, flat-topped geologic feature located at the base of the Beaverhead Mountains.
-The peak is situated close to ID-28 at the South End of the Birch Creek Valley.
-Scott Butte is most easily climbed from its North, South, and East Sides.
-However, if you stay off rock outcrops, your route should be a short Class 2 scramble from any direction.
+The peak is situated close to ID-28 at the south end of the Birch Creek Valley.
+Scott Butte is most easily climbed from its north, south, and east sides.
+However, if you stay off rocky outcrops, your route should be a short Class 2 scramble from any direction.
 USGS Scott Butte

 Access by Livingston Douglas

 Peterson Canyon Road leads to Scott Butte from ID-28 in the Birch Creek Valley.
 Contrary to the USGS topo map, there is no “Scott Butte Road,” so don’t look for it.
 It’s labeled “Peterson Canyon Road.”
 Peterson Canyon Road is signed and is located near the Mile Marker 36 on ID-28.
-It is exactly 5.4 miles N of the junction of ID-28/ID-22.
-It is exactly 7.9 miles S of the N entrance to Birch Creek Campground.
-Peterson Canyon Road is on the E side of ID-28.
+It is exactly 5.4 miles north of the junction of ID-28/ID-22.
+It is exactly 7.9 miles south of the north entrance to Birch Creek Campground.
+Peterson Canyon Road is on the east side of ID-28.

-Peterson Canyon Road approaches Scott Butte from its S side and bends L/N to get close to Scott Butte on its E side.
+Peterson Canyon Road approaches Scott Butte from its south side and bends left/north to get close to Scott Butte on its east side.
 Drive 2.2 miles on Peterson Canyon Road (a wide, good gravel/dirt road) to reach a bare rock area to park.
-Unfortunately, there are no parking pullouts on the E side of Scott Butte.
-Park here on the L/W side of Peterson Canyon Road (5,840 feet).
+Unfortunately, there are no parking pullouts on the east side of Scott Butte.
+Park here on the left/west side of Peterson Canyon Road (5,840 feet).

 East Face, Class 2 by Livingston Douglas

-From the improvised parking spot, scramble directly W up a slope of desert scrub to reach the flat summit plateau of Scott Butte.
+From the improvised parking spot, scramble directly west up a slope of desert scrub to reach the flat summit plateau of Scott Butte.
 To reach the summit plateau, you must climb up a minor headwall of large boulders with thick vegetation mixed in (Class 3).
-You can skirt these boulders if you move to the R/N and keep the difficulty at Class 2.
+You can skirt these boulders if you move to the right/north and keep the difficulty at Class 2.

 The flat-topped butte is massive and is covered with short, clumpy field grass and broken scree.
 I built a small cairn on top with the few loose rocks that I could muster up.